-New York-based artist Huma Bhabha, born in Karachi, Pakistan, makes large-scale totemic sculptures and installations, which combine figuration and abstraction.
+Karachi born, New York-based artist Huma Bhabha makes large-scale totemic sculptures and installations, which combine figuration and abstraction to deal with the trauma of colonialism.
 She is known for her sculptures of grotesque forms as well as for the pastel drawings and photographs which accompany her installations.
 She works with unlikely materials such as Styrofoam, wood, wire, and clay.
 With the exception of Styrofoam, these materials are the ones used in traditional bronze casting

 When Bhabha was a young student in Egypt, she was encouraged by her mother, an amateur painter, to pursue art.
 She was fascinated by cartoons and greeting cards and knew that she wanted to be an artist.
 She moved to the United States to study at the Rhode Island School of Design where she received her B.A. in 1985.
 In 1989, she received her M.F.A. from Columbia University.
 Interestingly she never studied sculpture in art school and learned by trial and error herself.